CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 **Results**: After completing this exercise, you will have successfully configured Azure AD Connect to synchronize identity from Active Directory Domain Services to Azure Active Directory.

+## Summary
+In this lab, you successfully set up a hybrid identity solution by integrating on-premises Active Directory with Microsoft Entra ID.
+You configured AD Domain Services on a Windows Server, added users to your domain controller, and established directory synchronization using Microsoft Entra Connect.
+Finally, you verified that the user identities were synchronized correctly, ensuring seamless access across both on-premises and cloud environments.
+This setup enables centralized identity management and supports single sign-on, enhancing security and user experience in a hybrid IT environment.

+## Review
+In this lab, you have completed:

+- Active Directory Setup
+- Adding users or groups in your Domain Controller
+- Configure directory synchronization with Entra ID Connect
+- Verify synchronization in Entra ID

+## You have successfully completed this lab.